 Price: $8.73 USD.
 Pages: 296.
 Language: English.
 Published: May, 1999.

-The Management Myth – Exploring the Essence of Future Organisations, was a frame-shattering book from a first-time author.
-The book is in three parts.
-Part One is contextual; it attempts to make sense of the state of the world and the complexity human beings have created.
-Part Two proposes alternative ways of perceiving and designing organizations as a result of this changed context.
+The Management Myth – Exploring Essence of Future Organisations, was frame-shattering book from first-time author.
+The book is three parts.
+Part One is contextual; it attempts make sense of state world and the complexity human as created.
+Part Two proposes alternative way of perceiving and designing organizations as result of changed context.
 Part Three proposes a new theory of management based upon humanistic principles, cybernetic governance and systemic emergence.

 Price: $29.99 USD.
 Pages: 284.
 Language: English.
 Published: 1 May, 1999.

-The central hypothesis in Burying the 20th Century is consistent with the fundamental concept of an ecology of appreciation tentatively explored in The Management Myth.
-An appreciative system is a self-organising system able to ‘learn’ its way into preferred futures, in ethical reciprocity with its environment, and in ways that are ‘appreciative’ of all stakeholders’ needs, expectations and desires.
-The more important facets of this concept are examined here in relation to the transformation of industrial society through system-wide transformation.
+The central hypothesis in Burying the 20th Century is consistent with the fundamental concept of ecology of appreciation tentatively explored in The Management Myth.
+An appreciative system is a self-organising system able to ‘learn’ its way into preferred futures, in ethical reciprocity with it environment, and in ways are ‘appreciative’ of stakeholders’ needs, expectations and desires.
+The more important facet is concept are examined here in relation to transformation of industrial society through system-wide transformation.